Abdalrahman-Alhamod/Submarine-Simulation-System/README.md

 ## Additional Commands

+### *Generate Documentation:*
-### Generate Documentation: Use JSDoc to generate documentation for your JavaScript files:
+- Use JSDoc to generate documentation for your JavaScript files:
-> The output will show in the "out" folder in project root
+> The output will show in the "docs" folder in public
 ``` bash
 npm run docs
 ```
+### *Compile TypeScript Files:*
-### Compile TypeScript Files: Convert TypeScript files to JavaScript using the TypeScript compiler (tsc):
+- Convert TypeScript files to JavaScript using the TypeScript compiler (tsc):

 ``` bash
 npm run compile